 Cholesterol and specific proteins form several types of particles called lipoproteins.
 Higher than normal levels of low density lipoproteins (LDL) can lead to coronary artery disease.
 Whereas high density lipoproteins (HDL) remove cholesterol from the bloodstream and the artery walls.

 Triglycerides are made of fat and glycerol.
-Triglycerides are stored in fat all over the body and can be an energy source.
-High triglycerides may cause coronary artery disease.
+Triglycerides are stored in may cause coronary artery disease.